Dev-Dipesh/teams-jiggler/APP-Install.md

 ## 🚀 Step 4: Run It

-Double-click `Nuclear Jiggler.app`.
+Double-click `Teams Jiggler.app`.
 It will:

 - Start running silently in the background
 - Simulate activity every few minutes